Grand Canyon University: Athletics

 Global Credit Union Arena is GCU's primary athletic venue for basketball and volleyball.

 Grand Canyon is primarily a member of the Mountain West Conference, joining for the 2025–26 academic year.
 GCU was previously in the Western Athletic Conference for 12 years, joining for the 2013–14 academic year.
-Of GCU's 20 athletic programs, 17 compete in the Mountain West with beach volleyball playing in the Mountain Pacific Sports Federation, men's soccer playing in the WAC and men's swimming and diving competing in the Big West Conference.
+Of GCU's 20 athletic programs, 19 compete in the Mountain West with beach volleyball playing in the Mountain Pacific Sports Federation.

 On May 10, 2024, GCU announced it would be moving to the West Coast Conference for its primary conference affiliation beginning in July 2025.
 Following WCC flagship school Gonzaga's departure from the WCC, GCU declined its invitation to the conference and announced a move to the Mountain West Conference on November 1, 2024, for no later than 2026.
 GCU joined the conference on July 8, 2025.

-During its 12 years in the WAC, GCU has been the conference's most successful athletics program by winning the WAC Commissioner's Cup seven times since 2017.
+During its 12 years in the WAC, GCU was the conference's most successful athletics program by winning the WAC Commissioner's Cup seven times from 2017 to 2025.
 GCU claimed 76 conference championships while in the WAC.

 GCU has won 10 national championships with two coming at the NCAA Division II level and eight as members of NAIA with three in men's basketball, four in baseball and one in women's tennis.

 For men's basketball, Global Credit Union Arena has been filled above capacity and GCU's student section, the Havocs, has gained national notoriety as "the biggest party in college basketball."
 College basketball hall of fame coach Rick Pitino called GCU the "toughest crowd I've ever faced" after his team won by nine at GCU on December 3, 2016.

 GCU has sponsored intercollegiate athletics since the school's inception in 1949, starting with just men's basketball.
 It was an NAIA member until 1990, NCAA Division II until 2013 and has been NCAA Division I since 2013.

 Grand Canyon also offers a large club sports offering.